schlesnerlab/sarifa-analysis/README.md

 # SARIFA Analysis scripts

-This repository houses all scripts need to reproduce the RNAseq analysis of *insert link here*.
+This repository houses all scripts need to reproduce the RNAseq analysis of [*insert link here*.](https://link.springer.com/article/10.1007/s10120-023-01436-8) .

 ## How to run